miku/span/README.md

 For the moment, a new data source has to implement is the `span.Source` interface:

     // Source can emit records given a reader.
 What is actually returned is decided
-    // by the source, e.g. it may return Converters or Batchers.
-Dealing with the
+    // by the source, e.g. it may return Importer or Batcher object.
-    // various types is responsibility of the call site. type Source interface {
+    // Dealing with the various types is responsibility of the call site.
+    // Channel will block on slow consumers and will not drop objects. type Source interface {
             Iterate(io.Reader) (<-chan interface{}, error)
     }